MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recover-reset.md

 2. When the **Ready to reset this device** window appears, select **Reset**.

    > [!TIP]
    > When the Hub reboots to the recovery partition, it will prompt you to enter the BitLocker key.
-Skipping that prompt will cause the reset to fail.
+Skipping the prompt will cause the reset to fail.
 Once you enter the BitLocker key, the Hub reinstalls the operating system from the recovery partition.
 This may take up to one hour to complete.

 3. To reconfigure the device, run the first-time Setup program.